Monday, 29 September 2025

 1. Linear (Flat / Microscope View)

-Play 20–30 sec of chorus.
+Play 20–30 sec mid-strength section

-• Vocal loudness relative to snare/kick.
+• Check local loudness relative to snare/kick.

-• Bass vs kick separation.
+• Bass and kick drum has nice separation.

 • Mono check (quick flip: does vocal stay centred?
 Does low end collapse?).